 Put simply, bundle customers have the choice of two different types of broadband and two different set-top boxes.
 This results in four different options.

 The type of set-top box you choose will determine how much you pay upfront and which TV Boost is included as standard.
 Once you’ve paid for the box, both Fast Broadband (ADSL) bundles cost the same, as do both fibre deals.

 You don’t have to go for one of TalkTalk’s standard bundles – you can create your own package.
 This option lets you add a TV box or TV Plus Box, and TV Boosts, as well as TalkTalk’s Faster Fibre Speed Boost, which offers download speeds averaging 63Mbps.

 You can also add UK/international calls packages and extra online security to create your perfect package.

 You can’t get TalkTalk TV on its own.
 You can bundle it in with TalkTalk broadband, as we’ve just described.
 Or you can add it on if you’re already a TalkTalk broadband customer.

 TalkTalk has something of a chequered past.
 A cyber attack in 2015 saw TalkTalk come under fire from customers angry their data had been stolen.
 December 2016 saw TalkTalk routers infected with malware, leaving thousands of customers without internet access.
 These issues meant lots of unhappy customers and, according to Ofcom, TalkTalk was the most complained-about broadband firm in 2017.

-Saying that, if you already have TalkTalk broadband, it’s worth investigating its TV deals as you can get started by buying a box.
+Saying that, these problems are a long way behind TalkTalk now.
+If you already have TalkTalk broadband, it’s definitely worth investigating its TV deals as you can get started by buying a box.
 But while its entry-level TV deals are easily affordable, and the Boosts are flexible, the costs can add up quickly.